gbouchar/ninjin.github.io/index.md

 code for fun, [hacking on an operating system][freebsd], biking, traveling and photography.
 My [Erdős number][erdos] is 5 (Me -> J. J. Li -> T. Kowalski ->
 P. Jipsen -> Z. Tuza -> P. Erdős).

-If you wish to contact me, please do so my sending an email to: pontus stenetorp se, insert an @ in the first space and a dot in the second.
-Sorry about the trouble, spam prevention.

 [aizawa]:       http://www-al.nii.ac.jp/en/index.html
 [erdos]:        http://en.wikipedia.org/wiki/Erd%C5%91s_number